Skip to Main Content

 Your Research Process

-Start with Encyclopedias and Reference Books / eBooks: These resources will give you a broad overview of your subject and will allow you to better understand where the specific information you find later fits in the bigger picture.
+Start with REFERENCE SOURCES: These resources will give you a broad overview of your subject and will allow you to better understand where the specific information you find later fits in the bigger picture.

-Interpret Primary Sources: Primary sources are things produced in the historical time period being studied.
-These can range from the written word, to artwork, coins, tools, and even everyday household objects.
+Find and interpret PRIMARY SOURCES: Primary sources are things produced in the historical time period being studied.
+These can range from the written word to artwork, coins, tools, and even everyday household objects.
 Interpreting primary sources will require the background knowledge gained through your reference and monograph research.

 Create an Effective Presentation